-Preschool begins at the age of 4, but schooling only becomes compulsory from age 6 to 15.
+Preschool begins at the age of four, but schooling only becomes compulsory from age six to 15.

 Public schools in Malaysia

 There are plenty of public schools in Malaysia, and the quality of education is generally adequate.
-What's more, attendance at a public school can be an ideal way for expat kids to integrate with the local population and learn to speak Malay.
-Facilities are decent and the basic items needed for education are available, but student-to-teacher ratios can be quite high.
+What's more, attendance at a public school can be an ideal way for expat kids to integrate with the local population and learn to speak Malay – though for some, the language and culture barrier can be overwhelming, in which case alternatives should be looked at.
+Public school facilities are decent and the basic items needed for education are available, but student-to-teacher ratios can be quite high.

 As public schools are supported by the government, locals aren't required to pay school fees.
 Expats, on the other hand, will have to pay tuition fees for public school attendance, though the costs are much lower than for private and international schools.
 In addition, expat children must have a foreign student pass to attend public schools, which creates a significant amount of extra admin for parents.